Farringdon Community Academy funding 2017-18

 The amount received by the Academy is calculated using a sum of £935 per pupil generated from students identified as Pupil Premium in the January School Census 2017.
 Funding is also received for Service children (£300) and Looked after Children (£1900 = Pupil Premium Plus) The funding allocation at September 2017 is £231,880 - this will be affected by in-year variation as the PP cohort changes in relation to individual circumstances.
+PP funding and impact is reviewed annually in October of each academic year.

 How will the Academy use the funding?